alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 - One covering the **End User Portal**
 - Another is covering the **Cloud Broker Portal**

 The documentation for these functional tests is embedded in the actual test code.
-For instructions on how to setup an **Read the Docs** site from the embedded documentation see the section [Setup a Read the Docs site for your Testing Suite](../../sphinx.md) in this guide.
+For instructions on how to setup an **Read the Docs** site consolidating the embedded documentation see the section [Setup a Read the Docs site for your Testing Suite](../../sphinx.md) in this guide.

 ### Requirements